mjlyons/cookiecutter-cntnr/README.md

 3. Cookiecutter will ask you to provide a few settings to populate the template.

-When you open a new terminal:
+Each time you open a new terminal:

 1. Source the setup script (the locations will be different if you don't use the default location):
     * For development: `source scripts/cntnr/setup-env-dev.sh`
     * For production: `source scripts/cntnr/setup-env-prod.sh`

+2. Use the comamnds!

 ## Template parameters: